 But if you can not afford this type of stores, you could try finding the cheapest clothes in Paris in friperies which are second-hand clothes shops.
 It’s so much fun, it feels like a treasure hunting.
 From pin-up dresses to 70’s shirts, you have to search for the right item!

 There is one vintage store called Kiloshop.
 In this store, the final price depends on the weight of the clothes.
 Parisians love unearthing bargains: vintage bags, jackets, coats, shirts, and old dresses that one can shorten!
 In Le Marais, you will find plenty of second-hand clothes stores.
 This is the main reason why I particularly love shopping in Le Marais !

 Shopping on a budget ?
 Check out Paris on a Budget to get more information and to learn the good way to spend less when visiting Paris.

 Find everything in Les Grands Magasins, the Department Stores

-Shopping in Paris is obviously also associated with department stores – huge malls.
+Shopping in Paris is also associated with department stores – huge malls.
 Because, indeed, Paris is one of the first cities in the world where they came to existence.
-You can find whatever you want in department stores, but you need to know that each one has its own special features.
+You can find everything you want in department stores – but you need to know that each one has its own special features.

 The most luxurious avenues of Paris